John-Abbott-College/pia-ai-kits-2022/platform-testing/sensor_csv_impulse/README.md

 ```bash
 bash ./harvest_and_upload.sh < label >
 ```
-The label must be specified as either "-m" for possible human activity or "-s" for no human activity.
+The label must be specified as either "-p" for possible human activity or "-n" for no human activity.

 This will generate 10 samples that are 10 seconds in length each in a folder caled "./samples"